tonyx/Sharpino/README.md

 ## News
+- Version 2.5.2. add the runThreeNAggregateCommands (means being able to run simultaneusly n-ples of commands related to three different kind of aggregates)!
 - Kafka status: No update.
 Use the only database version of the events and the "doNothing" broker for (not) publishing.
 - Version 4.5.0 changed the signature of any command in user application.
 Commands  and AggregateCommands return also the new computed state and not only the related events.
 Example:
 ```fsharp